-Let us wet clean the CCD sensor in your Digital SLR camera.
-We can professionally clean the sensor, and inspect it for fibers, hairs, dust, specks, "oil spots" and other stuff that gets in there and appear as black spots or gray spots on the light colored or sky areas of you photos.Sensor cleaning order form
+Let us wet clean the CCD sensor in your Digital SLR camera for you!
+We can professionally clean the sensor, as well as inspect it for fibers, hairs, dust, specks, "oil spots" and other stuff that gets in there and appears as black/gray spots on the light colored or sky areas of your photo.Sensor cleaning order form

 How much does it cost?

 The price ranges from $ 49.99 to 79.99 and does not include shipping and handling fees.
 Shipping and handling is not charged on cameras dropped off for cleaning, only on mail-order.

 Where do I send or bring my card?